MicrosoftDocs/dynamics365smb-docs/business-central/ui-personalization-user.md

 You can personalize your workspace to suit your work and preferences by changing pages so that they display only the information you need, where you need it.
 The personalization changes that you make will only affect what you see, not what other users see.

-Depending on the type of page and what it includes, you can do various things, like moving or hiding fields, columns and actions, moving and hiding entire parts, and more.
+Depending on the type of page and what it includes, you can do various things, like moving or hiding fields, columns, and actions, moving and hiding entire parts, and more.
 Most personalization must be done by first activating the **Personalizing** banner, but very simple adjustments, such as column width can be performed immediately on any list.
 <!--
 -   Add, move, and remove fields.
 -   Add, move, and remove columns in a list.